maum-ai/cotatron/README.md

 }
 ```

-If you have a question or any kind of inquiries, please contact Seung-won Park at [swpark@mindslab.ai](mailto:swpark@mindslab.ai)
+If you have a question or any kind of inquiries, please contact Seung-won Park at [yyyyy@snu.ac.kr](mailto:yyyyy@snu.ac.kr)

 ## Repository structure